Bear

 Bull Market

-A market characterized by rising prices.
+A market characterised by rising prices.

 Broker

-the broker and the amount of the transaction, may or may not be
+An agent who handles investors' orders to buy and sell currency.
+For this service, a commission is charged which, depending upon the broker and the amount of the transaction, may or may not be negotiated.

 C